Parndon Woods and Common is an important feature on Harlow's Southern Ridge.

 This ancient woodland consists of mature hornbeam coppice and oak.

-A nature trail runs around the woodland with numbered stops and hides that can be followed using a trail guide.
+A nature trail runs around the woodland with numbered stops that can be followed using a trail guide.
+There are two hides on route: a large one overlooking the main pond, and a smaller one looking into the non-intervention area beyond the deer fencing at the southern end of the wood.

 Bird species include nuthatch, jay, great spotted woodpecker,